 Check your monitor panel frequently.
-When the MAIN HOLDING TANK (Tank1) is completely full, sewage cannot be emptied from the toilet bowl.
-If the AUXILIARY HOLDING TANK (Tank2) is overfilled, drain water will "backup" into the tub and cause an unpleasant cleaning job.
-Tank one on the monitor panel is the "black" tank and tank two is the auxiliary or "gray" tank.
+When the BLACK WATER HOLDING TANK is completely full, sewage cannot be emptied from the toilet bowl.
+If the GRAY WATER HOLDING TANK is overfilled, drain water will "backup" into the tub and cause an unpleasant cleaning job.
 Never drain the tanks at any place other than an approved dumping station.

 To empty both tanks, attach the sewer hose by pressing the bayonet fitting onto the outlet adapter and rotate clockwise until it feels solid and secure.
 Attach the outlet end of the hose to the sewage outlet; making sure that the hose is placed so that it will drain completely.
 The dump valves are located in the utility compartment on the roadside.
 Pull the dump valve handle out as far as it will go and wait until the tank is drained.
-If the auxiliary tank is drained after the waste tank, the soapy water will help keep the sewer hose and outlet clean.
+If the gray water tank is drained after the waste tank, the soapy water will help keep the sewer hose and outlet clean.